 When to Visit the Dentist

 At the clinic, the dentist will first ask about your children’s medical history and thoroughly examine their mouth, teeth, gums, sinuses, and neck.
 Then they will ask your children where it hurts the most and if it gets better or worse with slight pressure and tapping.
 The dentist might need to take X-rays and perform other tests to determine the root of the problem.
-Once they identify the issue, they will start the treatment to get rid of your child’s toothache.
+Once they identify the issue of the tooth pain, they will start the treatment to get rid of your child’s toothache.

 Your Children’s Dentist in Montana